davido912/voucher_api/README.md

 ```

 ### Project Composition
+This entire project is containerised and runs via Docker.
+Two custom built images are used
+for the API container and the Airflow container (respectively found in `airflow_cfg` and in the `api_endpoint` directory).
+The postgres databases use the official image.

+The docker-compose file is the entire deployment and it spawns 4 containers in total: Airflow, Postgres (twice, one for
+metadb and one for data warehousing) and containerised REST API application.

 Airflow is used to execute the pipeline which downloads the relevant data (extraction),
 loads it to a postgres database (part of the containerised setup) and then cleans and models it using SQL.
 Additional models are created that are pertinent to the problem at hand.